 It is impossible to overestimate the massive consequences of the conflict and the associated economic sanctions on the global economy; of which the Real Estate sector is an integral part.
 Let me try to unpack some of the short- and medium-term consequences here.

-Although Russian economy, with its US$1.4 T GDP, is small relative to other major world economies (The USA’s GDP is US$20 T and China’s GDP is US$14 T), a deeper dive into the constituencies of such economy indicates more strength and leverage than meets the eye.
+Although the Russian economy, with its US$1.4 T GDP, is small relative to other major world economies (the USA’s GDP is US$20 T and China’s GDP is US$14 T), a deeper dive into the constituencies of such an economy indicates more strength and leverage than meets the eye.

 For example, Russia is the world’s 3rd largest producer of oil and the world’s 2nd leading producer of all fossil fuels including natural gas.
 It provides 45% of Europe’s natural gas needs alone.
 On the evening of the Russian war declaration, oil prices jumped from US$80 to more than US$100 per barrel.
 When news came out about a possible nuclear power plant in Ukraine on fire and a heightened radiation level, oil jumped to US$120 per barrel.
 Talk about an incoming global recession!